gluonhq/gluon-samples/singleview-gluonvm/README.md

-Reactive Sample
+SingleView-GluonVM
 ===============

-A JavaFX application that uses Gluon Mobile Glisten
-(a mobile application framework with mobile-friendly UI controls) and Gluon VM, and demonstrates the use of Reactive programming using RXJava and RXJavaFX.
+A simple JavaFX application that uses Gluon Mobile Glisten (a mobile application framework with mobile-friendly UI controls) and Gluon VM

 Instructions
 ------------